 Maybe the animal was wounded.
 Maybe it was dying.

-Having long ago abandoned the form of a man, Luca skidded to a stop, paws scratching raw lines into the soil.
-Dust wafted around his legs, and his tail went ramrod straight.
-He lifted his pointed black ears, trying to confirm that his howl was coming out of another creature’s mouth.
-Is that…me?
+As a wolf, Luca skidded to a stop, and his paws scratched raw lines into the soil.
+He lifted his pointed black ears and tried to confirm that his howl was coming out of another creature’s mouth.

 Whoever or whatever they were, they were doing a perfect imitation.